-Please take all your rubbish home with you (there are binbags provided in the toilet barn if you need them.)
+We kindly ask all guests to take their rubbish home with them to recycle (there are extra binbags provided in the toilet barn if you need them.)

-Please cook over our fire pits, on the fire bricks or on barbecues that are at least 12 inches off the ground - please don't burn holes in the fields.
+Please cook on barbecues that are at least 12 inches off the ground (feel free to move the fire bowl temporarily and place your gas stoves/ BBQs onto the fire bricks).
+Please don't burn holes in the fields.
 No disposable BBQs on the grass please.

 Pitches are available from 2pm on the day of arrival and up to 12 noon on the day of departure.
 Please ask if you would like to arrive earlier or stay longer on your day of departure.
 This is not normally an issue outside of peak times.